UFC 223 succeeds despite McGregor's debilitating bus assault on media day

 The altercation on the buses included McGregor screaming and demanding for Nurmagomedov to get off the bus until his patience ran thin and he threw a dolly through the window of the bus, puncturing the skin of 155-pound fighter Michael Chiesa and damaging the retina of 135-pound fighter Ray Borg.

 Both of the injured fighters were forced to be taken off the event card due to their injuries.
-Lobov, who was scheduled to fight Alex Caceres, was also taken off the card due to his involvement in
+Lobov, who was scheduled to fight Alex Caceres, was also taken off the card due to his involvement in the incident.

 When the UFC thought they had seen it all, further problems arose on the morning of April 6 at the weigh-ins.